-Berlin: no new evidence to support half-marathon attack fear
+Berlin marathon plot suspects released for lack of evidence

-BERLIN (AP) — Berlin police say they’ve found no new evidence to support suspicions that six people detained over concerns about a possible attack on the city’s half-marathon planned to hit the race.
+BERLIN (AP) — Six men detained over concerns about a possible attack on Berlin’s half-marathon were released Monday after investigators found no concrete evidence to back their initial suspicions, German officials said.

-Police spokesman Michael Maasz said Monday that authorities have yet to decide whether to have the six brought before a judge to be held in custody, but since there are “no new results” it appears they likely won’t be.
+Berlin prosecutors said the six men, aged 18-21, were released after their investigation, including the evaluation of data stored on electronic devices, turned up insufficient evidence to keep them in custody.

 The six were detained Sunday, the day of the race, and daily Die Welt reported police foiled a plot to attack race spectators and participants with knives.